Holly Marlow

 Design and Layout

 KDP have downloadable templates here.
 I use some of the 8.5×8.5 templates to make square books and 6×4 for my autobiographical book, but as you can see, there are a lot of options!
+Bear in mind that some shapes will be more likely to be picked up for expanded distribution, and note that different shapes and types of book have different minimum page requirements.

 I use fonts from Google Fonts, which in my opinion look more professional than using the standard fonts available in Microsoft Word.
 Google Fonts have a lot of options and you can input sample text to see how your font will look, before downloading it.

-Good luck with your publishing journey!
+Best of luck with your publishing journey!